 Some hotels and resorts host dinner parties with dancing, live music or other entertainments for guests who want to participate, and some also welcome guests who are not staying at the hotel/resort—check locally for details.

-Some of the more elegant hotels in Mexico’s provincial cities may host a dinner and dance event; room rates are in-line with their high-season prices and there is an additional cover-charge to attend the dinner and cocktail party.
+Some of the more elegant hotels in Mexico’s provincial cities may host a gala dinner and dance event; room rates are in-line with their high-season prices and there is an additional cover charge to attend the dinner and cocktail party.

 In larger towns and cities, you’ll find civic events taking place in and around the zocalo (central plaza), which usually includes market stalls, food and drink stands, live music, dance groups, as well as other forms of street entertainment.
 Street and public festivities vary by town and city—check locally for details and arrangements.

 Fireworks are tremendously popular for all types of celebrations in Mexico, and New Year firework displays tend to be among the most elegant.
-In small towns and villages locals will set-off private displays in their gardens, at local neighborhood town squares, or on their street; formal displays arranged by local governments or hotels/resorts can offer extravagant displays which feature a wide assortment of pyrotechnics and create spectacular shows of light and sound for you to enjoy if you’re in the vicinity.
+In small towns and villages locals usually set-off private displays in their gardens, at local neighborhood town squares, or on their street; formal displays arranged by local governments or hotels/resorts can offer extravagant displays which feature a wide assortment of pyrotechnics and create spectacular shows of light and sound for you to enjoy if you’re in the vicinity.

 An older tradition, not witnessed frequently these days, is one where a well-heeled member of the local community throws coins —traditionally silver troy ounces, although today Mexican legal tender is more common— from a high balcony or a rooftop to children who gather below and retrieve the falling coins for spending in the New Year.